 Raw Milk Benefits

 The Centers for Disease Control and Prevention, or CDC, vehemently denies raw-milk fans' claim that pasteurization destroys the nutrients milk contains.
 However, around 20 percent of the milk's vitamin C content and 10 percent of its vitamin B1 is lost during pasteurization, according to the Encyclopedia of Science.
-Pasteurization might also destroy enzymes and "good" bacteria that aid in digestion and that help people who suffer from chronic intestinal illnesses such as Crohn's disease, raw-milk proponents say.
+Pasteurization might also destroy enzymes and "good" bacteria that aid in digestion and that help people who have chronic intestinal illnesses such as Crohn's disease, raw-milk proponents say.

 Raw Milk Risks